 Tips To Obtain Vegan Food in India

 Despite being an extremely uncommon diet in India, many parts of the country are a vegan haven.
 From the coconut curries of Kerala to the delicious dals in all their various forms, many dishes are naturally vegan.
-With some preparation, it’s not hard to obtain vegan food in India The choice of vegetable curries is always huge and vegetarian restaurants are everywhere.
-Meals, in general, are prepared fresh daily and contain fresh ingredients sourced from local markets.
-It’s common to see people snacking on fresh seasonal fruits purchased from stalls lining the roads and the varieties of nut and pulse based snacks are endless.
+With some preparation, it’s not hard to obtain vegan food in India.
+The choice of vegetable curries is huge and vegetarian restaurants are everywhere.
+Meals, in general, are prepared daily and contain fresh ingredients sourced from local markets.
+It’s common to see people snacking on fresh seasonal fruits purchased from road stalls and the varieties of nut and pulse based snacks are endless.

 Common Hurdles In Obtaining Vegan Food In India

 When following a vegan diet in India, the main hurdle comes with an ingredient known as ghee.
 Ghee is clarified butter and is an integral cooking ingredient in many parts of Northern India.
 In regions like Rajasthan for example, where water is at a premium, food is generally cooked in ghee (and is often quite rich).
 Ghee is widely accepted as containing many health benefits and is the base ingredient for many sweets, cakes, and biscuits too.
 It’s frequently brushed onto different kinds of bread as a garnish.
 For this reason, it is very easy to accidentally consume dairy in certain parts of the country.